anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 way is called *asynchronous enrollment*.
 Asynchronous enrollment requires a store-and-forward transfer of certification requests along with the information needed for authenticating the requester.
-This enables off-line processing the request at a later point in time.
+This enables offline processing the request at a later point in time.

 A similar situation may occur through network segmentation, which is utilized in industrial systems to separate domains with different